-- c.
+- Provided that scene safety is confirmed, any patient with an actual or potential life-threatening condition or one requiring ALS services shall have the following assessments/interventions initiated/attempted, if indicated, at the point of patient contact prior to removal to the ambulance: - a.
+Advanced airway access per System procedure if needed unless further attempts are contraindicated - b.
+O2 per transport ventilators unless contraindicated, pleural decompression - c.
 Cardiac arrest management: System recommends at least 5 EMS responders (combination of EMTs and PMs) for each cardiac arrest worked at the ALS level using the Pit Crew approach. - d.
-ECG rhythm/12 lead interpretation/cardioversion/defibrillation/pacing.
-See ACS SOP for details. - e.
-Vascular access if actual/potential volume replacement and/or IV medications needed prior to hospital arrival.
+ECG rhythm/12 lead interpretation/synchronized cardioversion/defibrillation/ pacing.
+See SOP for details. - e.
+Vascular access if actual/potential volume replacement and/or IV medications needed immediately prior to hospital arrival.
 See IMC & ITC SOPs for details.
 Vascular access should generally be performed enroute on patients meeting criteria for transport to a Level I or Level II Trauma Center or experiencing a stroke as specified in the SOPs. - f.
-First line medications: adenosine, albuterol, amiodarone, ASA, atropine, benzocaine spray, calcium gluconate gel (if available), diphenhydramine, etomidate, ketamine, ketorolac, epinephrine 1mg/1mL and 1mg/10mL, dextrose 10%, ipratropium, lidocaine, midazolam (diazepam if available), naloxone, NTG, nitrous oxide (opt), norepinephrine, ondansetron, and verapamil.
-Appropriate pain intervention should be done prior to splinting or removal from point of contact if patient is in severe discomfort. - If initial attempts at ALS interventions are unsuccessful, attempt a recommended back-up procedure and contact OLMC for further orders.
+First line medications: adenosine, albuterol, amiodarone, ASA, atropine, calcium gluconate gel (if available), diphenhydramine, etomidate, fentanyl, ketamine, ketorolac (alt pain med), epinephrine 1mg/1mL and 1mg/10mL, dextrose 10%, ipratropium, lidocaine, magnesium sulfate, midazolam (diazepam if available), naloxone, NTG, nitrous oxide (opt), norepinephrine, ondansetron, tetracaine drops, and verapamil.
+Appropriate pain intervention should be done prior to splinting or removal from point of contact if patient is in severe discomfort. - 2.
+If initial attempts at ALS interventions are unsuccessful, attempt a recommended back-up procedure and contact OLMC for further orders.
 DO NOT prolong scene time with persistent unsuccessful efforts at airway or venous access. - 3.
-Patients requiring ALS services include, but may not be limited to, conditions covered by the System SOP's; PLUS the following: - Any persistent deviation from normal in the primary assessment or breath sounds - b.
+Patients requiring ALS services include, but may not be limited to, conditions covered by the System SOP's; PLUS the following: - a.
+Any persistent deviation from expected norms for patient in the primary assessment or breath sounds - b.
 Patients with abnormal VS accompanied by signs of hypoxia (SpO2 <94), hyper- or hypocarbia (ETCO2 <35 or >45), and/or hypoperfusion (ETCO2 31 or less plus altered mental status, VS and skin changes)